mochman/Bypass_CGNAT/README.md

 The first PostUp command will forward all TCP traffic (except our SSH traffic on port 22) through the wireguard VPN to our server without changing any of the incomming IP addresses.
 The second PostUp command will do the same with UDP traffic (except our wireguard traffic on port 55107).
 The PostDown commands just remove what was created with the PostUp commands.

+**Note for AWS Users:  I have been told that AWS provides you with both a public and private IP.
+They said that in order to get the interface working, you need to use the AWS private IP in the VPS config file.**

 # 2. Home Server Setup
 ## 2a.
 System config